netzgestaltung/OTPencryptedAjax/README.md

 replace those ^^checks as well?", you might ask.

-Well yes, MITM could replace those checks and i.e. send some static SHA256sums instead, but it becomes really difficult for MITM to fake the correct SHA256sums, if the server varies the javascripts (and thereby the SHA256sums of those) slightly on every request.
+Well yes, MITM could replace those checks and i.e. send some static SHA256sums instead, but it becomes more difficult for MITM to fake the correct SHA256sums, if the server varies the javascripts (and thereby the SHA256sums of those) with every request.